HumphreyBoaGart/vmask/README.md

 The web browser is [linuxserver.io's Firefox image](https://docs.linuxserver.io/images/docker-firefox/), which is encased in KasmVNC and accessed via the desired port on any other web browser.
 This means you can store all your masks in the cloud, on any server or VPS that has Docker installed. *(Direct X11/Wayland access not available.
 I am working on a companion script with a different browser image for that.)* This lets us use a single browser image as the base, which in turn is cloned into each unique container environment.
 This negates the need to download multiple copies of the same browser, while still providing the opsec benefits of containerization.

+Upon shutdown of the mask, settings and browser cookies/bookmarks/etc are saved, and the rest of the container is Destroyed.
+Putting the mask back on generates a fresh instance of the browser container, with that masks's personal data preserved, keeping disk space consumption at a minimum.

 The VPN connection is implemented by forcing the browser to go through [Gluetun](https://github.com/qdm12/gluetun).
 By default, our configuration uses Wireguard, but all other Gluetun-compatible VPN modes are supported as well.
 (See: [Configuring Wireguard](#configuring-wireguard) and [Other VPN Options](#other-vpn-options), below.)

 ## Dependencies